Sentiient (SENT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Sentiient Historical Price

-According to the latest data gathered on Sentiient live price page, the current price of Sentiient is 0USD.
-The circulating supply of Sentiient(SENT) is 1.20B SENT , giving it a market capitalization of $55.20K.
+According to the latest data gathered on Sentiient live price page, the current price of Sentiient is 0.000080USD.
+The circulating supply of Sentiient(SENT) is 1.20B SENT , giving it a market capitalization of $96.00K.

 The Sentiient Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SENT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.